 Retrieve Active Import Profile Data (SRV 4.8.1),

-Subject to Clause 18.22(d), Where the target SMETS1 GSME or SMETS1 GPF does not return any LogEntry (with its MMC meaning) where the StartDateTime is later than the DateCommissioned (with their DUIS meanings) of the target Device, then the S1SP shall return a Response without any LogEntry.
+Where the target SMETS1 GSME or SMETS1 GPF does not return any LogEntry (with its MMC meaning) where the StartDateTime is later than the DateCommissioned (with their DUIS meanings) of the target Device, then the S1SP shall return a Response without any LogEntry.

-Subject to Clause 18.22(d), Where LogEntry information (with its MMC meaning) is not available without a noticeable delay from the target SMETS1 GSME or SMETS1 ESME:
+Subject to Clause 18.22(d), where LogEntry information (with its MMC meaning) is not available without a noticeable delay from the target SMETS1 GSME or SMETS1 ESME:

-During British Summer Time the delay in availability of LogEntries (with its MMC meaning) maybe in excess of 28½ hours; and
+During British Summer Time the delay in availability of LogEntries (with its MMC meaning) for the whole of the UTC day maybe in excess of 28½ hours; and

-Outside of British Summer Time the delay in availability of LogEntries (with its MMC meaning) maybe in excess of 5½ hours
+Outside of British Summer Time the delay in availability of LogEntries (with its MMC meaning) for the whole of the UTC day maybe in excess of 5½ hours

-Subject to Clause 18.22(d), Where a LogEntry with a Timestamp (with their MMC meanings) that is earlier than the DateCommissioned (with its DUIS meanings) of the target SMETS1 ESME, SMETS1 GSME or SMETS1 GPF cannot be returned, then the S1SP shall, where the Service Request includes such a period, return a SMETS1 Response without any such LogEntry(s).
+Subject to Clause 18.22(d), where a LogEntry with a Timestamp (with their MMC meanings) that is earlier than the DateCommissioned (with its DUIS meanings) of the target SMETS1 ESME, SMETS1 GSME or SMETS1 GPF cannot be returned, then the S1SP shall, where the Service Request includes such a period, return a SMETS1 Response without any such LogEntry(s).

 Where, prior to the DateCommissioned (with its DUIS meaning) of the SMETS1 ESME, SMETS1 GSME or SMETS1 GPF, the SMETS1 Installation, of which it forms a part, has been configured so that profile data is not available via the S1SP, then the S1SP shall return a SMETS1 Response with zero LogEntries.